 “You can only make one mistake in Alaska”, my cousin had warned me.
 (The ‘otherwise’ part of that sentence hangs in the air and is unspoken, which makes a person imagine the worst, and that of course turns out to be the right way to think about it.)

-I bought books in the airport about 10 minutes after landing and several more in Anchorage at a well-stocked local bookstore named Title Wave.
+I bought books about Alaska in the airport about 10 minutes after landing and several more in Anchorage at a well-stocked local bookstore named Title Wave.

 Here are a few of the Alaska books I read this summer: